You’ve got questions, we’ve got answers. Read on!

 Is Grand Canyon rafting dangerous?

 There is an element of risk involved when participating in any outdoor adventure.
-We are proactive in developing mitigation plans for specific Grand Canyon situations.
+We are proactive in developing mitigation plans for specific Grand Canyon scenarios.
 However, this is a backcountry environment, and not every situation can be anticipated.